top of page

 No worries!
 As long as you bring a valid ticket along with the correct ID to each event then you’re all set.
 You’ll need to bring valid age ID.
 Age ID is anything you would take to a bar – passport/licence/Kiwi Access card.

-No. Just simply rock up to the venue with your digital tickets (or printed if you just don’t trust your dog and bone (phone!))
+No. Just simply rock up to venue with your digital tickets (or printed if you just don’t trust you dog and bone (phone!))

 • Refunds?